k2view-academy/K2View-Academy/articles/06_LU_tables/01_LU_tables_overview.md

 # LU Tables Overview

 LU tables are the basic building blocks for creating [Logical Units](/articles/03_logical_units/01_LU_overview.md) and their [Schemas](/articles/03_logical_units/03_LU_schema_window.md).
-Their purpose is to hold data retrieved from various sources after it has been transformed according to a project’s requirements.
+Their purpose is to hold data, which is retrieved from various sources after it has been transformed according to a project’s requirements.

 An LU table can also act as the Master of Data that holds the data generated in Fabric and is not synced by source systems.